mastanca/webtask-workshop/modules/hello-editor.md

 ## Calling a Webtask from the Browser

-Each Webtask you create is automatically an HTTP endpoint.
+Each Auth0 Webtasks you create is automatically an HTTP endpoint.
 There's no special configuration, as soon as you create it, it is available over HTTP.

 Let's try this out.